 Bonus: Customize Windows 10 Start Menu

 Windows 10’s Start menu is a melding of two worlds – the Start menu from Windows 7 and the Start screen of Windows 8.
 It’s beautiful and user-friendly than ever, and comes with a bunch of all new customization options.
 To pin an app, right click it on Start menu and select Pin to Start.
 To unpin a tile, right click it and choose Unpin from Start.
 Right clicking a tile gives more options like resize, etc. To create a group of tiles, drag a tile to empty space in Start menu until a horizontal or vertical bar appears, and then you can drag more apps there to create a group.

 As a matter of fact, we have a detailed article on how to customize Windows 10 start menu, you should definitely check it out to learn more on this.

 Best Windows 10 Beginners Tips to Get You Started

-That ends our article on the best Windows 10 beginners tips and tricks that will help you get the most out of your laptop or PC.
-Do check out these tips and tricks and let us know if you have any problems in understanding them.
+That ends our article on the best beginners Windows 10 tips and tricks that will help you get the most out of your laptop or PC.
+Do check out these Windows 10 tips and let us know if you have any problems in understanding them.
 Once you have mastered these tips and tricks and want to learn something more advanced, let us know by writing in the comments section below.
 If enough readers are interested we will write and publish an article for advanced users.